 Any sort of near work, like reading and writing, puts a strain on your child’s eyes and can contribute to myopia onset and progression.

 One way to prevent myopia development in your child is to teach them to take breaks from visually demanding activities.

 A 2008 study published in the journal of Investigative Ophthalmology and Visual Science found that the intensity of near work plays an important role in myopia development in schoolchildren.
 According to the study, the duration of uninterrupted near work seems to be more significant than the overall time spent engaged in close-distance activities.

 Regular Myopia Eye Exams

 Whether or not your young child or teen has myopia, yearly eye exams with your optometrist are crucial to keeping their vision healthy and clear.

-It’s important to note that vision screenings in school are not enough to detect most visual problems, and certainly not for preventing myopia.
+It’s important to note that vision screenings in school are not enough to detect most vision problems, and certainly not for preventing myopia.